sawyer1776/local-food-app/README.md

 ## Features
 I wanted the app to allow buyers to easily find sellers close to them.
 I solved this by intigrating the [Leaflet Library](https://github.com/Leaflet/Leaflet) for displaying mapping features.
 Each seller location is stored in the database and those are all mapped on the main page.

-In order to protect privacy for sellers who might use thier home as the selling point, before the lat long is stored in the database
+In order to protect privacy for sellers who might use thier home as the selling point.
+Before the lat long is stored in the database the final digits are scrambled and rounded to only provide a general location not a specific place until the seller is willing to share it with the buyer.
 ###
 		let indexOf = lat.indexOf('.');
 		lat = lat.slice(0, indexOf + 3);
 		lat = lat.concat('5');
+Routing is handled through the react-router-dom and the useParams() hook is used to pull data from the URL for dynamic routing of infinite products and sellers.
+When a user navigates to a product page or seller page the final part of the URL is the seller ID or product ID, on loading the page a database call brings back the info to populate the page with data and images.